midtown-ai/glossary/glossary/n.md

  See also [N], ...

-# National AI Advisory Committee
+# National Artificial Intelligence Advisory Committee
 # NAIAC

  The National AI Advisory Committee (NAIAC) consists of experts with a broad and interdisciplinary range of AI-relevant experience from across the private sector, academia, non-profits, and civil society.